Many startups fail as a result of one thing - running out of cash. Overcome this challenge…

 - It’s important to introduce yourself with confidence to new contacts and then move the conversation towards a topic of shared interest.
 But what then?
 If your conversational skills have fallen into disuse, you might find yourself floundering.
 So here a few quick tips to keep the conversation flowing:

 - Use open-ended questions Open-ended questions can’t be answered with a simple ‘yes’ or ‘no’: they ask instead for explanation and elaboration, creating a space in which conversation can flourish.
-For example, you might ask “ What motivated you to pursue a career in accounting?” or “What attracted you to this networking event?
+For example, you might ask “ What motivated you to setup a foundation?” or “What attracted you to this networking event?
 How did you find out about it?”

 - Listen actively Give your conversation partner your full attention and engage with what they say by asking for details, providing feedback, and encouraging them with your body language by nodding occasionally, using facial expressions, maintaining and open and interested posture.